Advanced Bankruptcy Clinic (3 credits)

 The Bankruptcy Clinic provides advice and represents clients who are in financial distress.
 Students will gather information from and on behalf of the client and then prepare a Chapter 7 Bankruptcy Petition.
 Students will also participate in U.S. Bankruptcy Court at Section 341 hearings as well as prepare, file and argue numerous bankruptcy motions.
 (Professional Responsibility suggested.)

-The Disaster Relief Clinic will provide up to 12 students per semester an opportunity to learn basic lawyering skills essential to the practice of law while assisting clients who have been impacted by Hurricane Sandy.
-Under faculty supervision students will represent clients in real estate and land use matters, public benefits including FEMA claims, public utilities issues, insurance matters, employment issues, contractor and consumer issues as well as issues that have a broad impact on disaster recovery problems affecting a larger number of clients or public policies for disaster recovery or assistance.
-The course will consist of 2 components: the 2-credit Disaster Law and Policy course which can be taken as a pre or co-requisite and a 3-credit Disaster Relief Clinic which includes a 2-hour weekly seminar.
-Students will work 10-12 hours in the clinic on client matters.
+The Disaster Relief Clinic will provide students an opportunity to learn basic lawyering skills essential to the practice of law.
+Students assist clients who have been impacted by Super Storm Sandy.
+Under faculty supervision students represent clients in real estate and land use matters.
+This includes public benefits, such as FEMA claims, public utility issues, insurance matters, contractor and customer issues, as well as issues that have a broad impact on disaster recovery.
+The course consists of a 5 credit Disaster Relief Clinic, and a weekly seminar.
+Students will work a minimum of 12-15 hours in the clinic on client matters.

 The Clinic will provide free legal help related to disaster relief centered on: